-The Company accounts for income taxes under the asset and liability approach, which requires the recognized in the deferred tax assets and liabilities for the expected future tax consequence of events that have been recognized in the Company's financial statements or income tax returns.
+The Company accounts for income taxes under the asset and liability approach, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequence of events that have been recognized in the Company's financial statements or income tax returns.
 Income taxes are recognized during the period in which the underlying transactions are recorded.
 Deferred taxes, with the exception of non-deductible goodwill, are provided for temporary differences between amounts of assets and liabilities as recorded for financial reporting purposes and such amounts as measured by tax laws.
 If the Company determines that a deferred tax asset arising from temporary differences is not likely to be utilized, the Company will establish a valuation allowance against that asset to record it at its expected realizable value.
 The Company recognizes uncertain tax positions when it is more likely than not that the tax position will be sustained upon examination by relevant taxing authorities, based on the technical merits of the position.
 The amount recognized is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
-The Company's effective tax rate is dependent on many factors including: the impact of enacted tax laws in jurisdictions in which the Company's effective tax credits related to foreign taxes paid on foreign earnings that will be remitted to the United States.
+The Company's effective tax rate is dependent on many factors including:

+the impact of enacted tax laws in jurisdictions in which the Company operates; the amount of earnings by jurisdiction, due to varying tax rates in each country; and the Company's ability to utilize foreign tax credits related to foreign taxes paid on foreign earnings that will be remitted to the U.S.